 Unfortunately we don't have the resources to ensure that children's packed lunches remain cool and fresh during the hot summer months.
 We suggest that parents provide appropriate lunchboxes with freezer packs and/or ensure sandwich fillings are not likely to 'go off' in such conditions.

 Morning snacks

 Children may bring fresh fruit as a snack.
-They can also buy home-made rolls at school and fresh fruit and milk/juice.
 We don't allow chocolate bars, sweets, crisps or products with nuts.

 Breakfast